while, do while, and forCS133JS Beginning Programming: JavaScript

 And some more we'll learn aobut about later:

-(we'll learn about this one after we've learned about arrays).
+for in (we'll learn about this one after we've learned about arrays).

-(we'll learn about this one after we've learned about objects.)
+for of (we'll learn about this one after we've learned about objects.)

-LoopsThe while loop iterates (repeats the code inside it) as long as a condition is true.
+while LoopsThe while loop iterates (repeats the code inside it) as long as a condition is true.
 It checks the loop condition expression at the beginning of the loop, so it called a pretest loop.

-Parts of a while
+Parts of a while loop

 Assume we have initialized a variable: